Optional Attendance Zone FAQs

-The Board of Education reviews school enrollments and determines whether or not the Optional Attendance Zone will continue on an annual basis.
+The Board of Education regularly reviews school enrollments and, on an annual basis, determines whether or not the Optional Attendance Zone will continue.
 Although there is no assurance that the practice will continue in future years, those Baker and Saddle Rock families that choose North Middle School for their current 5th grade children are assured that younger siblings will have the opportunity to attend the same secondary school as their older siblings.
 (Please note that older siblings who are not presently enrolled at North Middle School or North High School are not eligible.)

 The most significant differences in the programs are: